tsani/jerrington.me/drafts/2022-02-08-refactoring-asynchronous-recursion-continuations.md

 What's special about this is that the code to execute _after_ the delete has taken place is represented as a function passed as the second parameter of `unlink`.
-So the call to `unlink` returns immediately and other work can be done.
-When the deletion is done, the NodeJS runtime invokes the callback we passed, and we see either "yikes" or "deleted `/tmp/hello`".
+The call to `unlink` returns immediately so other work can be done concurrently.
+When the deletion finishes, the NodeJS runtime invokes the callback we passed, and we see either "yikes" or "deleted `/tmp/hello`".

 From the internal implementation of `unlink`'s point of view, it has been passed a function that it can consider a "return function".
 When `unlink`'s IO